Tech Rap: Kind of Blue(tooth)

 Connect the Bluetooth transmitter’s input to your Como Audio system’s stereo Line or Headphone output using a 3.5mm stereo audio cable.

 You'll be equally overwhelmed with the variety of Bluetooth headphones.
 For my own use case I chose the Plantronics BackBeat Pro2 closed back, over-ear (they cover the entire ear) Bluetooth headphones.
 As enamored as I was with the design of the B&W PX headphones (I worked for B&W 19 years ago), at $395 they were way beyond my budget (remember, I make my living working in audio).
 The Sony WH-1000xM3 Bluetooth headphones seemed to be at the top of every reviewer's list for the best sound quality, but they, too, were expensive at $348.
 I had never heard of Plantronics before, but this model garnered very decent reviews and the price was right at $146 with free (Amazon Prime) shipping.
+You can also check out interesting articles about Bluetooth headphones at Spriee.

 The Plantronics BackBeat Pro2 in retro brown: Lots of plastic, but they sounded and felt very good, and they were wallet-friendly at $146.